katrinakalantar/mNGSDiversity/README.md

 1. Download the scripts in this repo to your local working directory.
 2. Create a file "background_models.txt" containing one integer ID per line

+note: you can run with multiple different background models at once by adding multiple lines with integers, but for final analysis BM 4 (all NID + H2O) has been most effective.

 ```
 4